libjpeg-turbo/buildscripts/README.txt

 Install all other software necessary to build a 32-bit and a 64-bit version of libjpeg-turbo (refer to BUILDING.txt.)

-NOTE:  If building on a distro that already has GCC 4, you should edit buildljt.linux and remove the lines that say "CC=gcc4" and "CXX=g++4".
-Or, you could just create sym links from gcc4 -> gcc and g++4 -> g++.

 To reproduce the official libjpeg-turbo distribution, you will need to install newer versions of m4, libtool, autoconf, and automake from source.
 The